maxtkc/mvths-wiki/docs/015-variables.rst

 Initializing
 ------------

-In order to use a `variables <https://www.google.com/url?q=https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit%23heading%3Dh.vbe1wov8lque&sa=D&ust=1587613173882000>`__. you must first tell the program you are going to use it.
+In order to use a `variable <https://www.google.com/url?q=https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit%23heading%3Dh.vbe1wov8lque&sa=D&ust=1587613173882000>`__ you must set up the variable so the program knows the type and name of the variable.
 We call this initializing a variable.
-For the time being, you will initalize variables at the top of your code file, that is outside of both the loop and setup functions.
-Check out Lessons for more information about
+For the time being, you will initalize variables at the top of your code file, that is place the initialization of your variable above and outside of both the loop and setup functions.

 Exercise:
 ~~~~~~~~~